ATNoG/fado/README.md

 > The framework supports **only one container at a time**.
 Every time you launch a new container, you must manually update the map with the namespace ID of that container and stop or remove the previous one.
 Otherwise, syscalls from the new container will not be captured.

 ### Setup Instructions
+This script can be used to tell FADO the container namespace to trace.
+It automatically passes the one corresponding to the firts container ID it finds, to specify it set the CONTAINERID accordingly.

 > ⚠️ **Launch the container to be traced prior to this setup**